isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 <p><strong>Purpose:</strong> Documents your healthcare preferences in case
 of you lose mental capacity.</p>
 <p><strong>How it protects loved ones: </strong>Gives clarity to your loved
-ones on your healthcare preferences, reducing the stress they experience from making medical decisions on your behalf.
+ones on how to care for you, reducing the stress they may experience from making medical decisions on your behalf.
 <br>
 <br><strong>What you need:</strong>
 </p>